-The closest you get to the Caribbean without going there.
-Turquoise magical sea and crispy white sand dunes.
-Formentera, Ibiza’s hip sister, is a true paradise.
-Escape the bustle of daily life and spend a few quiet days on this wild, romantic island.
-We will help you get the most of your stay, find out what to do in Formentera.
+Formentera is a true paradisiacal island, boasting crystal clear waters and heavenly white sands.
+The small island neighbours Ibiza, but is different, exuding tranquility and an untouched natural beauty.
+Here, you can escape the bustle of daily life and spend a few quiet days on this wild, romantic island.
+We will help you to get the most of your stay with our guide on what to do in Formentera.

 Formentera is a highly popular summer destination thanks to its sensational beaches by the incredibly turquoise sea.
 Located at the southern edge of Ibiza this island is a little bit off-grid, laid-back and wild.
 The only 20 km long island, that seems to be split into two parts, can only be reached by boat.
 Many visitors come here to get away from the bustling Ibiza party scene.
 Formentera’s small capital Sant Francesc only has a small main square, church and cluster of charming streets but also a great hippy market.